InjectiveLabs/injective-protocol-specification/derivatives/take-orders.md

     uint256 quantity,
     uint256 margin,
     bytes memory signature
-) public returns (bytes32) {
+) public returns (bytes32);
 ```

 **Logic**

 Calling `fillOrder` will perform the following steps:

+1. Query the oracle to obtain the most recent price and funding fee.
-1. Query the state and status of the order
+2. Query the state and status of the order

 2. Revert if the order is unfillable (invalid context, expired, cancelled, fully filled, invalid signature)

 [Initial Margin Requirement](./keyterms.md#initial-margin-requirement)